 The term Mesoamerica is derived from the Greek and means "Middle America."
-It refers to a geographical and cultural area which extends from northern Mexico down through Central America, including the territory which is now made up of the countries of Guatemala, Belize, Honduras and El Salvador.
-It is therefore seen as partly in North America, and encompassing most of Central America.
+It refers to a geographical and cultural area which extends from central Mexico down through Central America, including the territory which is now made up of the countries of Guatemala, Belize, Honduras and El Salvador.
+It is therefore seen as partly in North America, and encompassing a large part of Central America.

+Some of the important ancient civilizations that developed in this area include the Olmecs, Zapotecs, Teotihuacanos, Mayas, and Aztecs.
 These cultures developed complex societies, reached high levels of technological evolution, built monumental constructions, and shared many cultural concepts.
-Although the region is very diverse in terms of geography, biology and culture, the ancient civilizations that developed within Mesoamerica shared some common features and characteristics, and were in constant communication throughout their development.
+Although the region is very diverse in terms of geography, biology, and culture, the ancient civilizations that developed within Mesoamerica shared some common features and characteristics and were in constant communication throughout their development.

 - a diet based on corn, beans, and squash